Breaking Up Was Easy In The 90s

 Funny how you haven't changed a bit but you're twice as pretty

-I'm glad you finally got to see New York City
+Glad you finally got to see New York City

 And I know it's not a race

-But hey, what you gonna do?
+But hey, what you gon' do?

-I'm sick of sitting at the house
+I'm sick of sittin' at the house, dyin' on my phone

 Try to let you go but somethin' always reminds me

-I'm tired of gettin' drunk
+I'm tired of gettin' drunk, tired of bein' free

-Everywhere but behind me
+Girl, you're everywhere, everywhere but behind me

-Back then I could've convinced myself that maybe you called when I was out
+Back then, I could've convinced myself that maybe you called when I was out

-But you didn't know what to say, so you didn't leave a message
+And you didn't know what to say, so you didn't leave a message

-'Cause going out isn't really your thing
+'Cause goin' out isn't really your thing

 And I wouldn't have a clue what you've been up to lately